Efficient time-series prediction on NISQ devices via time-delayed quantum extreme learning machine

 Several strategies have been proposed to mitigate these limitations.
 Mujal \textit{et al.} employed weak measurements, while \v{C}indrak \textit{et al.} exploited the fading-memory property of the reservoir to periodically reset the system \cite{MUJ23, CIN24}.
 Other studies have introduced feedback mechanisms or auxiliary qubits to counteract state collapse \cite{PFE22, KOB24, YAS23}.
 Although these techniques improve practicality, QRC still relies on sequential processing, handling one timestep at a time.

 To address these challenges, we propose the \emph{Time-Delayed Quantum Extreme Learning Machine} (TD-QELM), inspired by the classical \emph{Time-Delayed Extreme Learning Machine} (TD-ELM) \cite{BUT13b}.

-TD-QELM mitigates the issues of circuit depth and computational cost by considering only a subset of past inputs and enabling parallelized input encoding, similar to previous works \cite{CIN24, FUJ21, INN23, DEL25}.
-This design yields quantum circuits whose depth is independent of the input sequence length, thereby suppressing noise accumulation and reducing computational complexity from quadratic to linear order.
+Motivated by Ref.~\cite{CIN24}, which shows that a quantum reservoir does not necessarily retain long input histories, TD-QELM encodes a fixed temporal window of delayed inputs, rather than extending the sequential QRC dynamics over increasingly long input histories.
+This design reformulates the quantum feature-map framework of QELM/QRC \cite{FUJ21, INN23, DEL25} for time-series prediction and yields quantum circuits whose depth is independent of the input sequence length.
+It thereby suppresses noise accumulation and reduces the computational complexity from quadratic to linear order.
 The authors of \cite{XIO23} provided evidence that QELM architectures built from random circuits exhibit strong concentration effects, which severely limit their learning capability.
 To avoid these issues, our approach employs the transverse-field Ising model as a structured reservoir in the noiseless simulation.
 We then implement this reservoir via a one-step Trotterization of a 6-qubit model, resulting in shallow quantum circuits on IBM’s 127-qubit superconducting processor \textit{ibm\_kawasaki} as well as its corresponding simulator \texttt{FakeKawasaki} \cite{IBM25}.

 The effectiveness of TD-QELM is evaluated using the Nonlinear AutoRegressive Moving Average (NARMA) benchmark for time-series forecasting.
 Our results show that TD-QELM consistently outperforms the standard QRC protocol across different noise conditions.
 In particular, TD-QELM maintains stable performance for longer input sequences, whereas QRC performance deteriorates due to increasing noise accumulation.
 These results indicate that TD-QELM enables more robust and resource-efficient time-series forecasting on current NISQ devices.